applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ## What is a sequence alignment? <link src='e63a4f'/>

 Let's take a minute to think about sequence evolution and what a biological sequence alignment actually is.
 Over the course of biological evolution, a DNA sequence changes, most frequently due to random errors in replication (or the copying of a DNA sequence).
-These replications errors are referred to as **mutations**.
+These replication errors are referred to as **mutations**.
 Some types of mutation events that can occur are:

 * **substitutions**, where one base (or amino acid, in protein sequences) is replaced with another;
 * **insertions**, where one or more contiguous bases are inserted into a sequence;